Git-PratikVyas/Finetuning-LORA/README.md

   - **selector**:
     ```yaml
     selector:
-      app: gemma-server
+      app: mistral-summarizer-server
     ```
     - **selector**: Defines the label selector to identify the pods that the service will expose.
 The service will route traffic to the pods that match the specified labels.
-      - **app: gemma-server**: The label selector that matches pods with the label `app: gemma-server`.
+      - **app: mistral-summarizer-server**: The label selector that matches pods with the label `app: mistral-summarizer-server`.

   - **type**:
     ```yaml